Fiza Farhan: Career

 Fiza Farhan started her career in 2008.
 She led the social enterprise Buksh Foundation as one of the youngest CEOs in the sector.

 She has also served as a director of Buksh Energy Limited, where she launched Pakistan’s first ESCO (energy service company) and worked on developing green financing consortiums for the private and public sectors.
 She has worked with the Government of Pakistan to develop policies on renewable energy.

 She was the fourth Pakistani to appear on the Forbes 30 Under 30 List of Social Entrepreneurs and the first Pakistani to become a future energy leader at the World Energy Council.

 In 2016, the UN Secretary-General appointed Fiza Farhan as a member of his first-ever high-level panel on women's economic empowerment amidst global leadership.
 In the same year she was appointed as the chairperson to Chief Minister Punjab’s task force on women empowerment in Punjab.
 She then left Buksh to work as an independent global strategic development advisor.
 Her work includes women's empowerment, climate change, energy access, sustainable growth, youth & education, and multi-sectorial partnerships.

+In 2018 she launched Champions of Change Coalition, Pakistan Group as Convenor.
+Champions of Change Coalition is a globally recognized Australian best practice model for advancing gender equality.